 The shift to the cloud, edge computing, and mobility offer new opportunities for IT professionals.
 To support these digital initiatives, the network professionals must rethink their approach to the WAN transformation.
 WAN transformation is not just about replacing MPLS with SD-WAN.
 It needs an all-encompassing solution that provides the proper network performance and security level for enhanced site-to-site connectivity, security, mobile, and cloud.

 SASE Meaning: SASE wraps up

 SASE is a network and security architecture consolidating numerous network and security functions, traditionally delivered as siloed point solutions, into an integrated cloud service.
-It does this by combining several network and security capabilities along with cloud-native security functions.
-The functions are delivered from the cloud and provided by the SASE vendor.
+It combines several network and security capabilities along with cloud-native security functions.
+The functions are produced from the cloud and provided by the SASE vendor.

 The appliance-based perimeter

-The initial performance of the earlier cloud-delivered solutions has been overcome, and this was overcome with the introduction of optimized routing and global footprint.
-Although, there is a split in opinion about performance and protection.
-Many consider protection and performance to be prime reasons to remain on-premises and keep the network security solutions on-premises.
+The initial performance of the earlier cloud-delivered solutions has been overcome with the introduction of optimized routing and global footprint.
+However, there is a split in opinion about performance and protection.
+Many consider protection and performance prime reasons to remain on-premises and keep the network security solutions on-premises.

 Main Checklist Points To Consider